-- · General Section
+- General Section

 - HMP Section

 - ISDN Section

 - Line-Side Section

 - Tones Section

 - AM-beep-tones Section

 - License Section

 Ignore messages about dynamic option changes when the keep-channels-open option is set to yes, or if Dialogic DM3 hardware or HMP software is used.
-CPD Server does not read options that are not supported for a particular line type.
-The pre-connect-cpd-priority and post-connect-cpd-priority CPD Server options are ignored when the line-type option contains the hmp value.
+Note: CPD Server does not read options that are not supported for a particular line type.
+The pre-connect-cpd-priority and post-connect-cpd- priority CPD Server options are ignored when the line-type option contains the hmp value. option contains the hillp value.